AnkitKourav1/SpringBoot-rest-aop/spring-boot-aop-master/README.md

 * RequestLogAspect: an aspect applied to methods with the Spring @RequestMapping that logs request paths
 * RestrictAspect: an aspect that restricts method access through a @Restrict annotation

-A blog post explaining more can be found at https://niels.nu/blog/2017/spring-boot-aop.html